gerekper/ganjaking/wp-content/plugins/yith-custom-thankyou-page-for-woocommerce.premium/readme.txt

 3. Activate 'YITH Custom Thank You Page for Woocommerce' from Plugins page

 == Changelog ==
+= 1.2.5 – Released on 03 July 2020 =
+* New: support for WooCommerce 4.3
+* New: added Rules Tab in plugin settings panel
+* New: added Section Title input text field in Social Box Tab
+* New: added Section Title input text field in UpSells Tab
+* Update: Plugin Framework
+* Update: Language Files
+* Fix: issue with product categories
+* Fix: issue with product variation parent thank you page
+* Fix: General Page setting with WPML
+* Fix: notice on PDF button as shortcode when load page not as thank you page
+* Fix: double check on social box template to avoid fatal error

 = 1.2.4 – Released on 26 May 2020 =
 * New: support for WooCommerce 4.2
 * Update: Plugin Framework